 How to enable Focus mode on Android 10

-Living busy lives with phones in our hands all day long, we can catch ourselves staring at the screen instead of focusing on a task we should be working on.
-If you find certain apps distracting, you can pause them until you are done with your work by enabling the Focus mode.
-Here is how to do that:
+If you find certain apps distracting, you can pause them until you finish your work by enabling the Focus mode.
+Here's how to do that:

 - Open the Settings on your phone

 - Scroll down until you reach Digital Wellbeing

 - Now, tap Digital Wellbeing & parental controls

 - Now select the apps you wish to pause